dejay22kar/jay22kar/frozen-moments.md

   }
 </style>

+<h1 align="center"> Frozen moments </h1>

 <p> Here are some photos that I have taken in my recent years and I will keep on adding more from the less recent times as I get time.
 90% of the photos are taken from my phone.
 I have tried my best to organise them.
-Hope some of the photos will make you feel something 🙂 </p>
+Hope some of the photos will make you feel something. </p>

 <div class="section">
   <button onclick="toggleSection(this)">🇸🇪 Sweden</button>